Australian Sugar Industry Scholarship

 - Certified copies of proof of nationality or permanent residence visa

 - Letter of reference from at least one referee (must be recent work experience reference)

 Send the completed form and attachments as instructed by the closing date.

-Only students who are successful in being offered a scholarship are notified.
+Only students who are successful in being offered a scholarship interview are notified within 2 weeks of the application closing date.
 There will be no appeals process for unsuccessful applicants.

 Scholarship recipients must: